AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 ```
 Net sales = unit price * quantity * (1-discount)
 ```
 The average discount applied during this period was 5%.
-691 transactions has been placed and there are 76 unique products available in the store.
+691 transactions has been placed and there were 76 unique products available in the store.

 ---------
 - Which products drove the highest net sales in the first half of 2015?

 ![](Top_products.png)

-This shows that the top 5 products that drove the higest net sales include: Côte de Blaye with $67k, followed by Thüringer Rostbratwurst with $34k, Raclette Courdavault with $26k,  Camembert Pierrot and Tarte au sucre $17k and $16k respectively.
+This shows that the top 5 products that drove the higest net sales include: Côte de Blaye with $67k, followed by Thüringer Rostbratwurst with $34k, Raclette Courdavault with $26k,  Camembert Pierrot and Tarte au sucre with $17k and $16k respectively.

 ---------
 - What are the least 5 products, their category and net sales?